Interactive Media Art with Biological Interfaces

 3. "Breathing Media"

 In computer music performance, the human performer generates many information which computer system can detect, but "sound" and "image" of performance have fatal problems of its delay.
 The final sound of the performance and image of the movements of performer are detected just after its generation, and the system has limited conversion time and limited computation time, so the performer feels the delay of response in every time.
-Thus I have developed two types of new sensors with which computer system can detect the actions before by sound or by image of the performance.
+Thus I have developed two types of new sensors with which computer system can detect the actions before by sound or by image of the performance.3.1.
+Vocal Breath Sensor

 Vocal performer acts with heavy breathing, and her(his) breast and belly repeats expansion and contraction.
-So I used rubber tube sensor (below) which changes its resistance with the tension, and produced the Vocal Breath Sensor system to convert the breathing information to MIDI in real-time (below).
+So I used rubber tube sensor (below) which changes its resistance with the tension, and produced the Vocal Breath Sensor system to convert the breathing information to MIDI in real-time (below).Rubber Tube Sensor

 "Vocal Breath Sensor" System